Feeling Check-ins as a Tool to Support Social and Emotional Learning and the Building of Positive Relationships.

-I was in a class recently doing a Social and Emotional Learning (SEL) lesson, and I had an upper elementary aged kiddo tell me, “I don’t do feelings.”
+I was in a class recently doing a Social and Emotional Learning (SEL) lesson, and I had an upper elementary aged child tell me, “I don’t do feelings.”

 I wasn’t that surprised, since society often tells us not to “do feelings” or keeps us moving so quickly that we skip over the messages feelings are sending us.

 I’m here to suggest we slow down and keep “doing feelings” because of the many benefits of being more self- and socially aware, and because of how vital feelings are to our self-regulation, decision making, and relationships.

 One way to help students learn more about and accept the validity of feelings is to use Feeling Check-ins throughout the week, or perhaps at the start of each day or during other moments of the day.

 There are so many creative possibilities for Feeling Check-ins.
 And having children have an opportunity to communicate what they're feeling by showing, rather than speaking, can be a great way to have every kid have a chance to "do feelings."

 Here is one such Feeling Check-in Activity I recently co-created with an elementary school teacher for her classroom.

 “I’m feeling really cranky this morning.
 I stayed up way too late last night, and I’m going to have to take a lot of extra calm down breaths to help me manage my cranky feelings in kind ways.
 I’d love for you to give me extra reminders and offer me a redo if I come across as cranky today.”

 “My frustrated was really big for a while when you guys were getting so silly during work time, and after I told you I was feeling frustrated and needed you to quiet down, you did, so my frustrated got smaller and smaller and is now gone.
 Now I’m feeling happy, so I'll move my clip over here.”